OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 ### Enabling the on send feature

 By default, on send functionality is disabled.
-Administrators can enable on send by ensuring the group policy setting **Disable send when web extensions can't load** is set to **Enabled**.
+Administrators can enable on send by ensuring the user's group policy setting **Disable send when web extensions can't load** is set to **Enabled**.

 TODO: Include steps